-This document does not constitute legal or business advice, and should not be relied on as a substitute for obtaining detailed advice, specific to your own circumstances, about the application of the National Electricity Law, the National Electricity Rules, or any other relevant laws, procedures or policies.
-AEMO has made reasonable efforts to ensure the quality of the information in this document but cannot guarantee its accuracy, currency or completeness.
+This document or the information in it may be subsequently updated or amended.
+This document does not constitute legal or business advice, and should not be relied on as a substitute for obtaining detailed advice about the National Electricity Law, National Electricity Rules, or any other applicable laws, procedures or policies.
+AEMO has made every effort to ensure the quality of the information in this document but cannot guarantee its accuracy or completeness.